Why Choose Sanford Health

 Health Problem Resolution or Reduction

 Weight loss surgery and subsequent weight loss has been shown to significantly reduce or resolve 30 major obesity related health conditions.
-According to a major study published in the Journal of American Medicine (JAMA), bariatric surgery patient showed improvement in the following metabolic conditions:
+One year after surgery, our patients showed improvement in the following weight related health conditions:

 - In addition, joint disease and problems, asthma, gastro esophageal reflux disease (GERD), heart disease, stress urinary incontinence, infertility and other weight related health problems can also dramatically improved or resolved.